Anica-blip/3c-content-record-centre/SETUP.md

 - Nothing persists to storage until Card 1's Close or Card 3's Save — Next/Back between cards is in-memory only.
 - Removing a platform (via the index list's delete flow) only ever clears that platform's own `sequences` and `distribution` entries — every other platform's data is untouched.
 "Delete entire record" is always a deliberate second choice, never the default.
 - `platformNotes` (bottom of each Card 3 tab) is the general-purpose escape hatch for any platform-specific tweak that isn't one of the standard distribution fields — Card 1 and Card 2 stay shared/singular, this is where a platform-specific deviation gets noted instead.
+- A record can never persist without a Title.
+Early on, blank new records were pre-filled with realistic-looking placeholder values (`Campaign` / `Falcon`) — clicking through without typing anything still saved a real file, since nothing distinguished "untouched default" from "deliberately filled in."
+Fixed by making new-record defaults genuinely empty and blocking both Card 1's Close and Card 3's Save until Title has something in it.

 ---